Best Lock Types for Changing Rooms: Security and Access Options

 Key factors before choosing a lock

-Assigned vs shared lockers
+Assigned or shared lockers

 Wet or dry environment